-Although the Council is also responsible for collecting business rates across the District, these are currently paid over to Government and the Council is not able to use any of this to fund its services directly (although an element of business rates does return back to the Council within the Formula Grant).
-The system currently does not provide any financial incentive to promote business growth.
-The Government is introducing a Business Rates Retention Scheme from 1 April 2013.
+The Government introduced a new Business Rates Retention Scheme from 1 April 2013.
 The intention of this scheme is to provide an incentive to encourage business growth.
-Those authorities who see an increase in business rates above a baseline set by the Government will retain a proportion of these additional business rates (this will be subject to a levy and the first 50% of any such growth will go back to the Government), whilst those authorities who see a decline in business rates due to businesses failing or moving out of the area will see a reduction in business rates income (subject to the operation of a safety net mechanism).
-It is not expected that this will result in any growth in business rates income for this Council as only a small proportion of any such growth would be retained by the Council, however, the Council could potentially lose up to £330k of business rates income before the safety net would kick in.
-There is therefore an element of uncertainty as to what the impact of this scheme will be on this MTFS.
+Those authorities who see an increase in business rates above a baseline set by the Government retain a proportion of these additional business rates (this is subject to a levy and the first 50% of any such growth goes back to the Government), whilst those authorities who see a decline in business rates due to businesses failing or moving out of the area see a reduction in business rates income (subject to the operation of a safety net mechanism).
+The Council also now takes on the risk associated with business rate appeals, the outcome and timing of which are unknown.
+This makes the monitoring of the potential business rates risk very difficult.
+For the purposes of this MTFS, no business rates growth has been assumed but likewise, it has been assumed that there will be no loss of business rates income.
+However, there is a potential risk to the Council that it could lose up to £338k of business rates income before the safety net would kick in.
+There is therefore an element of uncertainty as to what the full impact of this scheme will be on this MTFS.